-The student advisory group provides Open Polytechnic with a student perspective on our products and services.
-It also acts as a sounding board in the development of new ideas that may affect students.
+The student advisory group provides Open Polytechnic with a learner perspective on our products and services.
+It also acts as a sounding board in the development of new ideas that may affect learners.

 Advisory group membership

-The group may consist of up to 12 students at any one time.
-These students contribute to the group through an online forum and occasional on-campus meetings with relevant Open Polytechnic senior managers and the Open Polytechnic Council.
+The group may consist of up to 12 learners at any one time.
+These learners contribute to the group through an online forum and occasional on-campus meetings with relevant Open Polytechnic senior managers and the Open Polytechnic Council.

 Members are appointed for an initial two-year term, but may be reappointed for a maximum of three terms.